peeweek/VFXDoc/docs/vfx/scripting.md

 #### Python

-Python is a pretty young scripting language which stands out by its strict formatting that encapsulates blocks into indented paragraphs
+Python is a pretty young scripting language which stands out by its strict formatting that encapsulates blocks into indented paragraphs.
+You can find an introduction to python on [this page](..\scripting\pythoncheatsheet.md).

-#### Javascript
+#### JavaScript

-Javascript is a really old scripting Language that has evolved towards web and netowrk communication.
+JavaScript is a really old scripting Language that has evolved towards web and network communication.
 However, there are some implementations in graphic software such as Adobe suite (Photoshop, Illustrator, ...) with often custom closed API.

 #### Lua

 Lua is a language that is commonly seen integrated in video game engines.
 It is easy to learn and integrate but it is quite slow to execute.
-Some software do provide a lua integration in order to perform batching.
+Some software do provide a Lua integration in order to perform batching.

 #### C# (C-Sharp)

-C# is a modern language developped by microsoft since around 2000 and that is influenced by C++ and Java.
+C# is a modern language developed by Microsoft since around 2000 and that is influenced by C++ and Java.
 This language is pretty easy to learn, mainly due to good Code editors (IDEs) that enable good code discovery.
 In modern game engines, you will be able to script using this language.